-The note payable is fully secured against the assets of the Company.
-It bears interest at a fixed rate of 4% per annum and is repayable in interest only with payment of the principal due on September 16, 2017.
+The note payable was fully secured against the assets of the Company.
+The Company had a requirement to pay interest at a fixed rate of 4% per annum, interest only, with payment of the principal due on September 16, 2017.
+On August 21, 2017, the note payable was repaid in full and all security released.